NuZard84/react-native-shared-element-transition/README.md

 # React Native Shared View Transition

-A React Native library for smooth shared element transitions between screens using React Native Reanimated.
-Perfect for creating seamless navigation experiences with shared elements that animate between screens.
+A React Native library for smooth shared view transitions between screens using React Native Reanimated.
+Perfect for creating seamless navigation experiences with shared views that animate between screens.

-> **Why this library?** I tried to find a working shared element transition library for file-based Expo Router but couldn't find one that worked properly, so I created this one specifically for Expo Router with file-based routing.
+> **Why this library?** I tried to find a working shared view transition library for file-based Expo Router but couldn't find one that worked properly, so I created this one specifically for Expo Router with file-based routing.

 ## Features

-- 🎯 **Smooth Animations**: Create beautiful shared element transitions between screens
+- 🎯 **Smooth Animations**: Create beautiful shared view transitions between screens
 - 📱 **Cross-Platform**: Works on both iOS and Android
 - ⚡ **Performance**: Built with React Native Reanimated for 60fps animations
 - 🎨 **Flexible**: Support for move and scale transitions